-11.5 When the progressive jackpot is being operated electronically, players making jackpot wagers are responsible for ensuring that the relevant coin indicator light is illuminated after the wager has been placed in the slot, and shall notify the dealer immediately if the light is not illuminated.
+11.5 When the Progressive Jackpot is being operated electronically, players making Jackpot Wagers are responsible for ensuring that the relevant coin indicator light is illuminated after the wager has been placed in the slot, and shall notify the Dealer immediately if the light is not illuminated.

 11.6 The jackpot prize pool to be distributed to players shall be established as provided by this part.
 The pool shall consist of: